 - About This Answer...read more

 Our inflation calculator helps you understand how the purchasing power of a certain dollar amount will change over time.
 In general, the value of money decreases over time.
 This means that $5 today won’t buy you the same amount of goods or services as it would in 10 years.
 Our tool shows both the history of actual inflation and a projection of future inflation.
-For years prior to 2015, the new value of the dollar amount is calculated using historical annual inflation rates provided by the Bureau of Labor Statistics.
-For years between 2016 and 2065, the new value is calculated using the historical average inflation rate, but this can be adjusted.
+For years prior to now, the new value of the dollar amount is calculated using historical annual inflation rates provided by the Bureau of Labor Statistics.
+For future years, the new value is calculated using the historical average inflation rate, but this can be adjusted.

 - Our Assumptions...read more